 ASU Surplus offers used bikes for sale during specific times of the year.
-Get a bike at ASU Surplus.
+Purchase a bike at ASU Surplus.

 Walk-only zones enhance pedestrian safety and ease vehicle congestion.
-From 8 a.m. to 4 p.m., Monday through Friday, no one may ride, drive or park wheeled vehicles in Walk-only zones.
+From 8 a.m. to 5 p.m., Monday through Friday, no one may drive, park or ride wheeled vehicles in Walk-only zones.

 Learn more about Walk-only zones.

 The ASU Tempe campus features routes and upgrades to make biking safer.

 On the Tempe campus, shared paths are located on Forest and Goldwater Mall and along the south sidewalk on University Drive.
 These markings indicate paths where pedestrians, bicycles and vehicles may share the same lane at the same time.